-Three generations in, and the Samsung Galaxy Z Fold 3 is the best foldable smartphone Samsung (or anyone else) has ever produced.
-It improves on the durability of the Z Fold 2, offering IPX8 water resistance, Gorilla Glass Victus, and “sweeper” bristles inside the hinge to keep out dust and increase the phone’s longevity.
-It’s also an excellent all-around device, boasting a Qualcomm Snapdragon 888 processor and a versatile triple-lens rear camera system.
-On top of this, it does indeed fold out, making it great for multitasking and productivity, watching TV and media, and impressing your friends.
+Three generations in, and the Samsung Galaxy Z Fold 3 is the best foldable smartphone Samsung (or anyone else) has crafted.
+It improves on the durability of the Z Fold 2, offering IPX8 water resistance, Gorilla Glass Victus, and "sweeper" bristles inside the hinge to keep out dust and increase the phone's longevity.
+It's also an excellent all-around device in its own right, boasting a Qualcomm Snapdragon 888 processor and a versatile triple-lens rear camera system.
+On top of this, the folding display is enormous, making it great for multitasking and productivity, watching TV and media, and impressing your friends.

-Of course, as state-of-the-art as the Z Fold 3 is, it may not be entirely free of teething problems and technical hitches.
-Fortunately, we’ve put together a list of common Samsung Galaxy Z Fold 3 problems and how to fix them.
-This details everything from battery drain issues to problems with Samsung Pay, helping you to make the most of your new phone and not let minor snags spoil your enjoyment of it.
-As is the case with our problem-solving pieces, this article will be updated as we encounter new common problems, so please check back if an issue you’re experiencing isn’t currently covered.
+Of course, as state of the art as the Z Fold 3 is, it may not be entirely free of teething problems and technical hitches.
+Fortunately, we've put together a list of common Samsung Galaxy Z Fold 3 problems and how to fix them.
+This details everything from battery drain issues to problems with Samsung Pay, helping you to make the most of your new phone without letting minor snags spoil your enjoyment of it.
+As is the case with our problem-solving pieces, this article will be updated as we encounter new common problems, so please check back if an issue you're experiencing isn't currently covered.